 Stirling Castle is one of Scotland’s most historically important sites and was once a favoured residence of the Stewart kings and queens who held grand celebrations at the castle.

 Knights, nobles and foreign ambassadors once flocked to Stirling Castle to revel in its grandeur with its superb sculptures and beautiful gardens.
-It was a favoured residence of the Stewart kings and queens who held grand celebrations from christenings to coronations.
+The Stewart kings and queens favoured it as a residence and held grand celebrations there, from christenings to coronations.

-Edinburgh Castle is a world famous icon of Scotland and part of the Old and New Towns of Edinburgh’s World Heritage Site.
+Edinburgh Castle is perhaps the most famous of all the Scottish castles.
+An icon of Scotland and part of Edinburgh’s World Heritage Site.

 It was recently voted top UK Heritage Attraction in the British Travel Awards and is Scotland’s number one paid-for tourist attraction.

 From one ancient seat of power to another, the Palace of Holyroodhouse is just as significant as its medieval counterpart.
 You can visit the palace, see the royal chambers of Mary Queen of Scots, tour the gardens and search for the naked ghost said to roam its walls.
 But please note, the palace closes to the public each year from the end of June until the beginning of July, when the Queen is in residence.

 Loch Lomond’s only country park commands impressive views over its waters, spanning 200 acres which include walled gardens, nature trails and guided walks.

 First recognised as a country park in 1980, it was originally developed in the early 19th century.
 John Buchanan, a partner in the Glasgow Ship Bank, built both the park and Balloch Castle.